Clear Pyrex 1915 to 1950: Casseroles, Round, Oval, Etc.

 Casseroles with Scalloped Tab Handles:

-Oval and round casseroles with scalloped tab handles were made from 1926 to 1939.
+Oval and round casseroles with scalloped tab handles were produced from 1926 to 1939.
 Handles were added to square casseroles at the same time, but they are rectangular rather than scalloped.
 With this grouping of casseroles a more meaningful numbering convention was established, and it is relevant to most clear Pyrex casseroles manufactured from 1926 to the present.

 — In broad terms, lid numbers begin with "6" and casserole numbers begin with "0", but there is a more precise way to define the first digit.
 Without lids, casseroles were offered as open baking dishes, so a "0" in the first digit pertains to an open baking dish, while a "6" means covered casserole.